Scrubs (clothing)

 A light blue set of scrubs.

-Scrubs, sometimes called surgical scrubs or nursing scrubs, are the sanitary clothing worn by physicians, nurses, dentists, and other healthcare workers involved in patient care.
-Originally designed for use by surgeons and other operating room personnel, who would put them on when sterilizing themselves, or "scrubbing in", before surgery, they are now worn by many hospital personnel.
+Scrubs, sometimes called surgical scrubs or nursing scrubs, are the sanitary short-sleeved workwear worn by physicians, nurses, dentists and other healthcare workers involved in patient care.
+Originally designed for use by surgeons and other operating room personnel, who would put them on when sterilizing or "scrubbing in" before gowning up for surgery, they are now worn by many hospital personnel due to the ease of changing.
 Their use has been extended outside hospitals as well, to work environments where clothing may come into contact with infectious agents (veterinarians, midwives, etc.).

-Scrubs are designed to be simple (with minimal places for contaminants to hide), easy to launder, and cheap to replace if damaged or stained irreparably.
-In the United Kingdom, scrubs are sometimes known as theatre blues.
+A standard scrubs set includes a T-shirt and a pair of sweatpants, the latter with an elastic waistband and/or a knot-fastened girdle.
+They are designed to be simple (with minimal harbouring sites for contaminants), easy to launder, and cheap to replace if damaged or stained irreparably.
+In the United Kingdom, scrubs are sometimes known as theatre blues due to the typical blue or dark green colorings which minimize afterimages when seen by others.

 The spread of methicillin-resistant Staphylococcus aureus (MRSA) has increased the use of scrubs but can give wearers a false sense of security that they are "clean" when in fact they are as easily contaminated as any other clothing.